 Jesus spoke to them, saying, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life” (John 8:12).

-If the orientation of your home centers on the wrong person or incorrect things, please understand there is no way to correct the problems unless the husband and wife are willing to talk about the disorientation.
-And make a practical plan to reorient their family, so Christ is leading it.
-If it is not possible to speak of these things—for whatever reason—I appeal to you to find someone who can walk with you through the problems.
-The disoriented home rarely auto-corrects, and if it continues, the inevitable fallout will break your heart.
+If your home’s orientation centers on the wrong person or incorrect things, please understand that there is no way to correct the problems unless the husband and wife are willing to talk about the disorientation and make a practical plan to reorient their family so Christ is leading it.
+If it is impossible to talk about these things—for whatever reason—I appeal to you to find someone who can walk you through the problems.
+The disoriented home rarely auto-corrects; if it continues, the inevitable fallout will break your heart.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.